Skip to content

 Some people advocate that antibiotics have to be used to prevent secondary sepsis or bacterial spread.
 I find antibiotics are most often detrimental to the outcome of pancreatitis because our goal should be to cleanse and support, not add additional toxins to the body.

-How about Metacam?
+How About Metacam?

 Drugs that suppress inflammation like steroids and Metacam seriously block the body’s efforts to heal because they put the natural defenses to sleep.
 It's not any different than taking a sleeping pill after finding out that your house has caught on fire.
 I feel that many more dogs with pancreatitis could be saved if they weren’t poisoned in the course of treatment.